marcom/Llama.jl/README.md

 ## Downloading the model weights

-You will need a quantized model file, see [llama.cpp](https://github.com/ggerganov/llama.cpp) for instructions.
+You will need a file with quantized model weights, see [llama.cpp](https://github.com/ggerganov/llama.cpp) for instructions.

 ## Running a model